How to Grow Basil in a Container Herb Garden

 Why Should I Grow Basil?

-There’s nothing like clipping fresh basil leaves from your garden and running back into your kitchen to add it to whatever you’re cooking.
+There’s nothing like clipping fresh basil leaves from your garden (or windowsill!) and adding it right into whatever you’re cooking.
 The question should really be: “Why shouldn’t I grow basil?”
 Basil’s fresh, spicy, clove-scented flavor profile is a natural addition to so many cooking styles and cuisines.

 Just one well-pruned plant will supply you with about a 1/2 cup’s worth of basil each week.
 Even if you’re limited on space, simply find a sunny windowsill, fill a container with well-drained soil, and you’re in business.
 Basil for months.

 Certainly the most common cultivar of basil is sweet basil or Genovese basil, but other culinary options — such as Thai, lemon, globe, and cinnamon — are also readily available.
 One of the main differences between basil and other herbs is the fact that it is a tender annual.
-It is very sensitive to the cold, so plant it now!
-May is seriously the best time to start growing basil!
+It is very sensitive to the cold, so get ready to plant it soon!
+May is the best time to start growing basil!

 How to Plant Basil